Tourism Map Illustration for Destinations and Travel Brands

 Double-page illustrated map feature for Metro newspaper and British Airways, promoting year-round travel to Tenerife.

-The artwork spans the whole island, from Mount Teide and UNESCO forest parks to beaches, markets, and towns, with each point of interest illustrated and labelled in a custom A–Z key.
+The artwork spans the whole island, from Mount Teide and UNESCO forest parks to beaches, markets, and towns, with each point of interest illustrated and labelled in an A–Z key.

 The collage-style illustration brought warmth and texture to the campaign, turning practical travel details into an engaging visual story.
 The hand-lettered title added cohesion across the spread and made it feel friendly and fun to explore.